 It’s important to leave at least two hours between taking your probiotic supplement and taking your antibiotic.
 That avoids any chance of the antibiotic killing the probiotic bacteria before they reach your gut.

-The same goes for any other supplements with antibiotic properties, such as olive leaf, oregano oil, or caprylic acid.
-Make sure that you leave 2 hours between taking your antifungal and your probiotic.
+Also, the same goes for any other supplements with antibiotic properties, such as olive leaf, oregano oil, or caprylic acid.
+Make sure that you leave 2 hours between taking your anti-fungal and your probiotic.